5 Step Risk Management Process

 The RMM framework is being updated, although it is readily available in the initial 2006 version.
 The RMM lists out seven core attributes of a risk management program and assists organizations in assessing each on a scale ranging from nonexistent to leading.

 An RMM risk management assessment, designed as an integrative framework of worldwide, cross-industry standards, enables businesses to determine how well their risk management activities match these best practices.
-Companies receive a maturity score and practical suggestions to help them enhance their programs and reap the numerous advantages of maturity.
+Companies receive a maturity score and practical suggestions to help them enhance their programs and leverage the many advantages of maturity.

 Why Is Risk Management So Important for Your Business?

-If you still aren’t sold on the importance of having a sound risk management process for your company’s bottom line, consider the consequences of sitting back and waiting to see how it all turns out.
+If you still aren’t sold on the importance of having a sound risk management process, consider the consequences of sitting back and waiting to see how it all turns out.
 They are not good.

 Failed or Restricted Growth

 Having a risk management process can sustain and help grow your company.
-Sure, there’s still a chance some risks will come to fruition despite your best efforts.
-Still, your chances of success will be higher after identifying, evaluating, and treating risks, facilitating more confident decision-making.
+Sure, there’s still a chance some risks might happen despite your best efforts.
+Your chances of success will be higher after identifying, evaluating, and treating risks, facilitating more confident decision-making.

 Catastrophic Losses

-Managing risk also has profound financial implications.
-You have much to gain by protecting your company — and potentially everything to lose by not.
+Managing specific risks also has significant financial implications.
+You have much to gain by protecting the company—and potentially everything to lose by not.

-You could lose market share simply because you failed to predict changes in market conditions.
-You could lose money if you fail to anticipate the risks of expanding your company.
-Moreover, failing to prepare to manage difficulties can further cause irreparable damage to your company’s reputation.
+The business could lose market share simply because you failed to predict changes in market conditions.
+The company could lose money if it doesn’t anticipate the risks of expansion.
+Moreover, not being prepared to handle problems can further cause irreparable damage to the company’s reputation.

 Lawsuits

-Non-compliance with laws and regulations increases the odds of your company facing litigation from regulators, employees, customers, competitors, or other parties.
-Those lawsuits will cost your company money, either in legal fees, settlement costs, or both.
+Non-compliance with laws and regulations increases the odds of the company facing litigation from regulators, employees, customers, competitors, or other parties.
+Those lawsuits will cost the company money in legal fees, settlement costs, or both.

 Simplify Your Risk Management Process with ZenGRC

-Your organization’s risk management process should become part of your organization’s culture.
-While you can pursue a manual risk management process, a manual process is prone to errors and other bottlenecks that can result in expensive and damaging consequences.
+An organization’s risk management framework should be part of its culture.
+The risk management process can be manual, but it will be prone to errors and other bottlenecks that can have expensive and damaging consequences.

-ZenGRC simplifies risk management with comprehensive views of control environments, easy access to the information needed for risk assessment, and continuous compliance monitoring to address critical tasks at any time.
+ZenGRC simplifies risk management with comprehensive and real-time views of control environments, easy access to the information needed for risk assessment, and continuous compliance monitoring to address critical tasks at any time.

 Schedule a demo to see how easy it is to know what risks to mitigate, how to mitigate them, track workflows, collect and store documents, and much more!